wistia/wistia-open-docs/_posts/embed-api.md

 playerColor           | string  | Set custom color on play button/controls.
 HTML5 player has access to custom play button color only. smallPlayButton       | boolean | Show small playbutton in the bottom left.
-Default is true. stillUrl              | string  | The still image that should appear before the video is played. trackEmail            | string  | flash/html5 only.
+Default is true. stillUrl              | string  | The still image that should appear before the video is played. time                  | float   | Set a starting time for the video on load.
+If you'd like the video to also play immediately, use the autoPlay parameter. trackEmail            | string  | flash/html5 only.
 The email address to associate with the viewing session. videoFoam             | boolean | The embed will conform to the width of the parent element, resizing to maintain the correct aspect ratio.
 For iframes, requires the iframe API scripts.
 API/SEO embeds don't need any modifications.
-[Check out the demo!](http://wistia.github.com/demobin/video-foam) videoQuality          | string  | Specify the starting video quality. sd-only/hd-only/auto videoWidth            | integer | The original width of the video. videoHeight           | integer | The original height of the video. volumeControl         | boolean | Show volume control.
+[Check out the demo!](http://wistia.github.com/demobin/video-foam) videoQuality          | string  | Specify the starting video quality. sd-only/hd-only/auto videoWidth            | integer | The original width of the video. videoHeight           | integer | The original height of the video. volume                | float   | Set a starting volume for the video on load. volumeControl         | boolean | Show volume control.
 Default is false. wmode                 | string  | flash only.
 The flash window mode of the embed. window/direct/opaque/transparent/gpu.